Vizzuality/vizzuality/content/projects/global-forest-watch.md

 modules:
     -   text_left:
             title: Open, reusable foundations
-            description: "As the lead technology partner on the Flagship site, we’ve led the creation of many different elements of the whole GFW platform.
-The whole site is built using a unique combination of customised open source softwareb, bringing together the most advanced technologies and data providers.
-The codebase is also open source.
+            description: "The whole site is built using a unique combination of customised open source software, bringing together the most advanced technologies and data providers to deliver an interactive and understanable experience.
 We created the platform’s design guidelines, ensuring a clean, professional and understandable experience across all of the various parts of the site.
-We also manage the public API, delivering constant improvements so anyone can build their own applications using the great GFW data."
+With our open source codebase and the strong public API, you can use and re-use any part of the platform in your own application."
             image: GFW-high1.png

     -   text_right:
             title: Last week on GFW
-            description: "With the Global Land Analysis and Discovery alerts, we can release fresh new data every week about how forests have changed in that week.
-What used to be a yearly routine of can now be undertaken every week.
+            description: "With the Global Land Analysis and Discovery alerts, we can release fresh new data every week about how forests have changed.
+What used to be a yearly routine can now be undertaken weekly.
 And that data is extremely precise: we can detect change at a scale of just 30x30m (half the size of a football pitch).
 By encoding multiple years of data into single map tiles, changes over time can be animated much more quickly, without the need to download the data for each transition; this significantly boosts performance."
             image: GFW-high2.png

     -   blocks: